 Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships by Marshall B. Rosenberg PhD

 It is not to teach you the skills of black learning or all kinds of fancy skills, in order to "win" victory in arguing right and wrong or gain benefits when interacting with others.
-Non-violent communication believes that people are friendly in nature and that violent methods are acquired.
+Non-violent communication believes that people are friendly in nature and that violent method is acquired.

 Non-violent communication also believes that all of us have common and basic needs and that human behavior is a strategy to satisfy one or more needs.
 When we fade away from the hidden spiritual violence, love will naturally flow out.

 The author repeatedly asks us, or teaches readers, to learn to understand the feelings and needs that the other party wants to express, and learn to express our own feelings.

 The most commendable thing is that the purpose of the author's writing is not limited to teaching people how to communicate better.
 In the later chapters of the book, he touched on many things that can help people improve their lives and grow their minds.